xdit-project/HunyuanVideo/README.md

 </p>

 ### **MLLM Text Encoder**
-Some previous text-to-video models typically use pretrained CLIP and T5-XXL as text encoders where CLIP uses Transformer Encoder and T5 uses an Encoder-Decoder structure.
-In contrast, we utilize a pretrained Multimodal Large Language Model (MLLM) with a Decoder-Only structure as our text encoder, which has the following advantages: (i) Compared with T5, MLLM after visual instruction finetuning has better image-text alignment in the feature space, which alleviates the difficulty of instruction following in diffusion models; (ii)
+Some previous text-to-video models typically use pre-trained CLIP and T5-XXL as text encoders where CLIP uses Transformer Encoder and T5 uses an Encoder-Decoder structure.
+In contrast, we utilize a pre-trained Multimodal Large Language Model (MLLM) with a Decoder-Only structure as our text encoder, which has the following advantages: (i) Compared with T5, MLLM after visual instruction finetuning has better image-text alignment in the feature space, which alleviates the difficulty of the instruction following in diffusion models; (ii)
-Compared with CLIP, MLLM has been demonstrated superior ability in image detail description and complex reasoning; (iii) MLLM can play as a zero-shot learner by following system instructions prepended to user prompts, helping text features pay more attention to key information.
+Compared with CLIP, MLLM has demonstrated superior ability in image detail description and complex reasoning; (iii) MLLM can play as a zero-shot learner by following system instructions prepended to user prompts, helping text features pay more attention to key information.
 In addition, MLLM is based on causal attention while T5-XXL utilizes bidirectional attention that produces better text guidance for diffusion models.
 Therefore, we introduce an extra bidirectional token refiner to enhance text features.
 <p align="center">
   <img src="https://raw.githubusercontent.com/Tencent/HunyuanVideo/refs/heads/main/assets/text_encoder.png"  height=275>
 </p>

 ### **3D VAE**
 HunyuanVideo trains a 3D VAE with CausalConv3D to compress pixel-space videos and images into a compact latent space.
-We set the compression ratios of video length, space and channel to 4, 8 and 16 respectively.
+We set the compression ratios of video length, space, and channel to 4, 8, and 16 respectively.
 This can significantly reduce the number of tokens for the subsequent diffusion transformer model, allowing us to train videos at the original resolution and frame rate.
 <p align="center">
   <img src="https://raw.githubusercontent.com/Tencent/HunyuanVideo/refs/heads/main/assets/3dvae.png"  height=150>
 </p>